Sir Nevil Macready, 3rd Baronet: Life

 Sir Nevil was born on 7 September 1921, the son of 2nd baronet.
-He was educated at Cheltenham College and St John's College, Oxford, from where he was appointed MA in 1947.
+He was educated at Cheltenham College and St John's College, Oxford, from where he graduated MA in 1947.

 During World War II, Sir Nevil served with the Royal Artillery, was mentioned in staff despatches, and promoted to staff captain in 1945.
 He joined the BBC European Service in 1947 for three years.

 Then he joined the oil industry.
 He was named Managing Director at Mobil Oil, 1975–1985.
 He was President of the Royal Warrant Holders Association, 1979–1980, and Institute of Petroleum.

 Appointed CBE in 1983, he became Chairman of the British Horseracing Advisory Council from 1984–1995.
 From 1993, he was Deputy Chairman of the British Horseracing Board.
 A Trustee of Victoria and Albert Museum.
 He served as Chairman of the Mental Health Foundation.

 Family

 Sir Nevil married Mary, only daughter of Sir Donald Balfour Fergusson, GCB, of Manor Farm, Ebbesbourne Wake, Wiltshire, on 16 September 1949.
 His family lived at the White House, Odiham, Hampshire, RG29 1LG.
 They had four children: